apptanksas/horus-sync-php/readme.md

 * Whether UUIDs or Int will be used as the primary key.
 * Define a prefix for the tables of entities in the database.
 * Enable or disable the validation of access to entities.
 Improve performance by disabling this option.
+* Prefix for the tables of entities in the database.
+* Define the entity restrictions.

 ```php
 class AppServiceProvider extends ServiceProvider